ofiwg/libfabric/man/fi_opx.7.md

 *FI_OPX_SDMA_DISABLE*
 : Integer.
 Disables SDMA offload hardware.
 Default is 0

+*FI_OPX_SDMA_MIN_PAYLOAD_BYTES*
+: Integer.
+The minimum length in bytes where SDMA will be used.
+  For messages smaller than this threshold, the send will be completed using PIO.
+  Value must be between 64 and 2147483646.
+Defaults to 16385.

+*FI_OPX_RZV_MIN_PAYLOAD_BYTES*
+: Integer.
+The minimum length in bytes where rendezvous will be used.
+  For messages smaller than this threshold, the send will first try to be completed using eager or multi-packet eager.
+  Value must be between 64 and 65536.
+Defaults to 16385.

+*FI_OPX_MP_EAGER_DISABLE*
+: Integer.
+Disables multi-packet eager.
+Defaults to 0.

 *FI_OPX_EXPECTED_RECEIVE_ENABLE*
 : Boolean (0/1, on/off, true/false, yes/no).
 Enables expected receive rendezvous using Token ID (TID).
   Defaults to "No".
 This feature is not currently supported.